-Our cash and cash equivalents as of September 30, 2015 consisted of cash and money market mutual funds.
+As of June 30, 2016 our cash and cash equivalents consisted of cash and money market mutual funds, and our short-term investments consisted of United States treasuries with maturities ranging from six to twelve months from the date of acquisition.
 Our primary exposure to market risk is interest income sensitivity, which is affected by changes in the general level of U.S. interest rates.
-However, because of the short-term nature of the instruments in our portfolio, a 10% change in market interest rates would not have a material impact on our financial condition and/or results of operations.
+However, because of the short-term nature and low risk profile of the instruments in our portfolio, a 10% change in market interest rates would not have a material impact on our financial condition and/or results of operations.